UMM-CSci-3601/3601-lab2_client-server/LABTASKS.md

 >
 >* Implementing the server-side functionality, e.g., adding support for a new API endpoint
      to the Javalin server code.
->* Adding the client-side functionality that allows users to access that new server-side work.
+>* Adding the client-side functionality that allows users to access that new server-side work, e.g.,
+     adding elements to the website that allow a user to find todos with certain filters activated.
 >
->Here, however, we've provided you with a fully functional client, so you won't do any work on the client side in this lab.
-So you won't really slice the cake here, but you should be aware that it will be important in the future for your issues to fully slice the cake.
+>Here, however, we've provided you with a fully functional client, so you won't need to do any work on the client side in this lab.
+So you won't *really* slice the cake here, but you should be aware that it will be important in the future for your issues to fully slice the cake.

 :warning: One thing you should **not** do is create separate tasks for things like unit tests